Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 Summary

-In Python, you can specify types not only for basic collection types such as lists and dictionaries, but also for complex data structures like tuples, nested structures, and optional types.
-This section explains how to provide type hints for these data structures.
+In Python, one can specify types not only for basic collection types like lists or dictionaries but also for tuples, nested structures, optional types, etc. In this section we explain how to specify type hints for these complex data structures.

 from typing import List